ToofDerling/CbzMage/README.md

 CbzMage is released for Windows, Linux, and macOS (but support for the macOS version will be limited as I don't own a Mac).
 Since the Kdl app only works on PC and Mac the azw conversion is probably not relevant for Linux users, but the pdf conversion works as advertised.

 Download CbzMage to your hard drive and unpack it anywhere.
-Have a look at the options in the two settings files, they are all thoroughly documented there (I hope).
+Have a look at the options in the CbzMageSettings.json file, they are all thoroughly documented there (I hope).
 Open a command shell and run CbzMage right away, or check out some more information:

 ## Azw conversion.

-Open the azw settings file in a text editor and **configure AzwDir**.
+Open the AzwSettings.json file in a text editor and **configure AzwDir**.
 Please note the comment about [moving the azw directory](https://github.com/ToofDerling/CbzMage/wiki/How-to-move-Kdl-content-folder.) as **running CbzMage for the first time may double the size of your azw directory.**

 **Important:** Close Kdl before running CbzMage.
 Kdl locks some of the azw files when it's running, so there's a high chance that CbzMage will crash because it can't read a locked azw file.

 **Running CbzMage with the "AzwConvert" parameter:**

-* In the titles directory (TitlesDir in the settings file) you will find a small file with the title and publisher of each comic book currently in the azw directory.
+* In the titles directory (TitlesDir in AzwSettings.json) you will find a small file with the title and publisher of each comic book currently in the azw directory.
 * In a subdirectory of the titles directory you will find a similar file for each converted title.
 If you ever want **to reconvert a title simply delete the title file from the converted titles directory.**
-* In the cbz directory (CbzDir in the settings file) you will find the converted comic books sorted by publisher.
+* In the cbz directory (CbzDir in AzwSettings.json) you will find the converted comic books sorted by publisher.
-* If you set SaveCover to true in the settings file CbzMage will save a copy of the cover image together with the cbz file.
+* If you set SaveCover to true in the AzwSettings.json CbzMage will save a copy of the cover image together with the cbz file.
 If you specify SaveCoverDir the cover image will be saved there instead.
 There's even a SaveCoverOnly option if you just want the covers.

 **Running CbzMage with the "AzwScan" parameter:**